English & Creative Writing

 And if you major in English or creative writing, you’ll enter the competitive writing landscape prepared to take on the diverse careers available to highly skilled practitioners of the written word.

 Right here, right now

 You can take part in Cornell’s vibrant literary life through opportunities supported by the Center for the Literary Arts.
-Through the center's programs, you can take courses led by distinguished visiting writers, attend readings and workshops, contribute to the literary magazine Open Field, or participate in one of the many creative student organizations on campus.
-The center is assisted by an Emerging Writer Fellow who teaches courses, supports programs, and works on her own creative projects.
+Through the center's programs, you can take courses led by distinguished visiting writers, attend readings and workshops, contribute to the literary magazines Open Field and Boom, or participate in one of the many creative student organizations on campus.
+The center is assisted by an Emerging Writer Fellow who teaches courses, plans programs with students, and works on her own creative projects.

-We extend our classroom beyond campus on a regular basis through our off-campus studies courses.
-Whether exploring the theatre and architecture of England, nature writing in northern Minnesota, the literature of Africa or the Caribbean, or the historic literary treasures of Chicago’s Newberry Library, students' imaginations are opened to new worlds of insight and possibility.
+Our faculty extends their classrooms beyond campus on a regular basis.
+Whether exploring the theatre and cultural heritage of England, nature writing in northern Minnesota, the Anglophone literature of the Caribbean, or Chicago’s vibrant literary scene, your imagination is opened to new insights and possibilities.

 You can earn course credit while pursuing internships for a block or longer, an important part of our degree program that allows you to clarify goals, make connections, and perform meaningful work in a variety of fields.
 Students have recently held Cornell Fellowships at Creative Materials in Huntington Beach, California (creating teaching materials), and Westview Press in Boulder, Colorado (academic texts), as well as internships with IowaWatch.org (journalism), ESPN 100, Chautauqua Writers’ Center (arts administration in creative writing), Phantom Graphics (comics), and African Great Lakes Initiative in Burundi.